-At many locations, web-based weather cameras are co-located with an AWOS to augment observations under certain meteorological conditions.
-At present, AWOS are unable to report the following conditions:
+At all NAV CANADA AWOS locations, web-based weather cameras are installed and can be used by users to augment observations under certain meteorological conditions.
+At present, due to sensor limitations, automated systems are unable to report the following conditions:

-- > Shallow or patchy fog
+- Shallow or patchy fog

 - > Smoke

-- > Tornadoes
+- Tornadoes

 - > Precipitation that is not in the form of rain or snow, such as hail, snow grains, snow pellets, and ice crystals or multiple forms of precipitation falling at the same time (these are reported as Unknown Precipitation UP)

-- > Reports drizzle as rain
+- > Drizzle (reported as rain)

 - > Depth of new snowfall

-- > Cloud type
+- Cloud type

 - > In extremely rare circumstances, heavy fog could be interpreted as rain and under freezing conditions could be reported as freezing rain

-Because of interest by the meteorological community, most of the busier airports also have part- or full-time human observers who are provided with AWOS information for their observation.
 Research is on-going to develop the capabilities of the automated stations to detect many of these phenomena.